Azure-Samples/jfkfileshooverbot/README.md

 ## Prerequisites

 You will need a Microsoft Azure account, along with subscriptions to the Azure Bot Service, the Text Analytics service, and the Speech Service.
 Trial or free-tier subscriptions to these services are sufficient.
-Visual Studio 2017 is also requiredm; the free Community Edition is fine.
+Visual Studio 2017 is also required; the free Community Edition is fine.

 The JFK Files is a separate application with a database backend powered by Azure Search.
 You can find its repository here.